Graduate Programs

 Where you will take classes:

-• Most classes will take place in-person on the WOU:Salem campus
+• Most classes will take place in-person at WOU:Salem building

 • Some classes will utilize a hybrid format

-• 3rd year didactic courses may be online
+• 3rd year didactic courses will be hybrid

 • Final doctoral capstone presentations will be in person the week leading up to graduation